IPCC-AR7-WG1/ar7-wg1-ch99-template/README.md

 ├── data/ # Metadata for datasets (original data files excluded) ├── figure/ # Generated figure(s)
 ├── CITATION.cff # Citation information for the code
+├── LICENSE # the license for the code of figure
 └── README.md # Figure description, usage, and citation instructions
 ```